nie-ine/e-editiones/_site/README.md

 #### Develop Website

-The folder and file structure you see is based on [Jekyll's][jekyll] needs but there are some additional non-Jekyll folders and files.
-Below's a quick overview ot the top-level files.
+The folder and file structure you see is based on [Jekyll][jekyll]'s needs but there are some additional non-Jekyll folders and files.
+Below is a quick overview of the top-level files.
 You might want to visit the [Jekyll Docs](https://jekyllrb.com/docs/) to see how Jekyll itself works.

 Folder/File        | Description
  ----------------- | -------------------------------------------
- \_includes        | Jekyll folder containing html builiding blocks.
-The subfolder "ontologies" contains the human-readable html version of each ontology.
+ \_includes        | Jekyll folder containing HTML building blocks.
+The subfolder "ontologies" contains the human-readable HTML version of each ontology.
- \_layouts         | Jekyll folder containing html templates.
-The templates are referencing building blocks from \_includes.
+ \_layouts         | Jekyll folder containing HTML templates.
  \_posts           | Jekyll folder for blogging content.
 Currently not in use for this website.
  \_sass            | Jekyll folder containing scss stylesheets.
 These files are compiled to a single css file for the final static website.
  \_site            | Jekyll folder containing the static files version of the website.
-The folder and its contents are created when running ``jekyll build``.
+The folder and its content are created when running ``jekyll build``.
 This is the content that gets dockerized and published. assets            | Jekyll folder containing asset files for the static website. collections       | Jekyll folder to group content into collections.
-This folder is needed to group the created ontologies into "generic" and "project". nginx_conf        | Custom folder containing files for the [NGINX][nginx] configuration used during the dockerization of the website. ontology          | Custom Jekyll folder containing all the ontology files. ttl_conv          | Custom folder containing a Python script and additional resources to convert turtle files into needed formats and files.
+This folder is needed to group the created ontologies into "generic" and "project". nginx_conf        | Custom folder containing files for the [NGINX][nginx] configuration used during dockerizing the website. ontology          | Custom Jekyll folder containing all the ontology files. ttl_conv          | Custom folder containing a Python script and additional resources to convert turtle files into needed formats and files.
  .gitignore        | Gitingore file.